DomXEQ/XEQ-GUI/README.md

 docker ps
 ```

-You should see a container named `equilibria-daemon` running.
+You should see a container named `sn01` running.

 ### Step 4: Start the Wallet RPC in Docker